Guided sequential ABC schemes for intractable Bayesian models: Guided sequential samplers

-\item Simulate $(u_1,\ldots, u_{d_\theta})$ from the chosen (Gaussian or t) copula; \item Set $\theta^*_j:= x_j = F_j^{-1}(u_j), j=1,\ldots, d_\theta$ to obtain the desired parameter proposals. \end{enumerate} For step 1, calculations linking the parameters of the chosen marginal distributions to the marginal mean $m^*_j$ and variance $S^{2*}_{jj}$ are reported in Appendix \ref{AppendixA}.
+\item Simulate $(u_1,\ldots, u_{d_\theta})$ from the chosen (Gaussian or t) copula {with correlation $R$.} \item Set $\theta^*_j:= x_j = F_j^{-1}(u_j)$ to obtain the desired parameter proposals {with Kendall's tau $\tau_{ij}=2/\pi\arcsin{R_{ij}},i, j=1,\ldots, d_\theta, i\neq j$}. \end{enumerate} For step 1, calculations linking the parameters of the chosen marginal distributions to the marginal mean $m^*_j$ and variance $S^{*}_{jj}$ are reported in Supplementary Material {C}.
 Note that step 4 is well defined thanks to the marginal distributions being continuous.
-Finally, the proposal density needed to derive the weights of the $i$th particle (line 22 of Algorithm \ref{alg:sis-abc}) can be computed via \eqref{copuladensity}, using the copula densities reported in Appendix \ref{appendixB}.
-As underlying marginal distributions $F_j$, we choose the location-scale Student's t, the logistic, the Gumbel, the Gaussian, the triangular and the uniform distribution.
-The first three (resp. last two) have heavier (resp. lighter) tails than the Gaussian distribution, allowing to sample less (resp. more) around their mean values, see also Figure \ref{fig:marginals} in Appendix \ref{AppendixA}.
-Note that sampling from a Gaussian copula with normal marginals corresponds to sampling from a multivariate Gaussian proposal, so \texttt{cop-blocked, cop-blockedopt} and \texttt{cop-hybrid} with this setting coincide with \texttt{blocked, blockedopt} and \texttt{hybrid}, respectively.
+Finally, the proposal density needed to derive the weights of the $i$th particle (line 21 of Algorithm \ref{alg:sis-abc}) can be computed via \eqref{copuladensity}, using the copula densities reported in Supplementary Material {B}.
+As no information is available on $\theta_j|s_y$, we choose all underlying marginal distributions $F_j$ to be from the same family.
+Distinct families could be also considered, as discussed in Remark \ref{Remark3} below.
+Here, as underlying marginal distributions $F_j$, we choose the location-scale Student's t {(with $\nu$ degrees of freedom, see Supplementary Material C for more details)}, the logistic, the Gumbel, the Gaussian, the triangular and the uniform distribution. {The normal distribution is chosen to favour a comparison with the corresponding guided Gaussian SIS-ABC samplers (when choosing a Gaussian copula with the right setting, see Remark \ref{Remark2} below).} The first three marginals (resp. last two) are chosen as they have heavier (resp. lighter) tails than the Gaussian distribution, allowing to sample less (resp. more) around their mean values. {Moreover, the Gumbel distribution is also chosen to evaluate the impact of (positive) skewness on the results, as all other marginals are symmetric.} {We refer to the Supplementary Material C for an extensive discussion and comparison of the marginals.} {\begin{remark} The guided Gaussian proposal samplers $g_t(\theta|s_y)$, derived in the previous sections, are constructed under the assumption of $(\theta,s_y)$ being Gaussian, thus requiring also the distribution of the summary to be Gaussian, which may not always be true (despite having a limited impact on the estimation procedure, as shown in Section \ref{sec:examples}).
+Instead, the guided copula-based proposal sampler $g_t(\theta|s_y)$ is directly constructed on $\theta|s_y$, without assumptions on the distribution of the summaries $s_y$ and/or of $(\theta,s_y)$. \end{remark} \begin{remark} Sampling from a Gaussian copula with normal marginals and correlation parameter $R$ corresponds to sampling from a multivariate Gaussian proposal with correlation matrix $R$ (\citealp{Embrechtsetal}).
+Hence, \texttt{cop-blocked, cop-blockedopt} and \texttt{cop-hybrid} for the conditional sampler $g_t(\theta|s_y)$ with this setting coincide with \texttt{blocked, blockedopt} and \texttt{hybrid} for $\theta|s_y$, respectively.
+However, even in this setting, the copula-based distribution of $(\theta,s_y)$ would differ from $N_d(m,S)$, the joint Gaussian distribution used to construct the guided Gaussian proposals, unless $s_y\sim N_{d_s}(m_s,S_s)$. \end{remark} \begin{remark} The guided copula-based SIS-ABC samplers introduce more flexibility than the guided Gaussian ones, e.g. in the choice of the copula, the marginals (which may belong to different distribution families or change across iterations{, see the ``mixed'' marginals introduced in Section \ref{sec:examples}}) and their underlying parameters (e.g. the degrees of freedom of the $t$ copula or of the location-scale Student's t marginals).
+In the simulation studies considered here, the copula and marginal models are fixed in advance, with the idea of investigating whether a particular combination of copula and marginals outperforms the other consistently across the experiments. {Moreover, it is worth stressing that the marginal proposals are not for $\theta_j$, for which some information may be available (e.g. their support) and used in the choice of the marginals, but for $\theta_j|s_y$, for which less is known (e.g., the support will differ from that of $\theta_j$).} Hence, unless some prior knowledge is assumed/known about $\theta_j|s_y$, we recommend using marginal distributions assuming also negative values.
+Two alternative possibilities could be to perform a kind of \lq\lq regression adjustment\rq\rq\ within each iteration, e.g. by fitting suitable marginals and copula in the spirit of \citealp{chen2019adaptive}, or run a non-parametric estimation of the copula and the marginals.
+However, these two approaches would introduce some extra computational costs though, which is why we do not consider them here. \end{remark}}